-- Confidential: Prevents disclosure of all student information.
+Confidential Hold: Prevents disclosure of all student information.
 Students who elect this hold must conduct all university business in person with a photo ID or via their official Mason email address.
 No student information will be released over the phone.
 The student’s name will not appear in any convocation or commencement program.

-Procedure to Request to Inspect an Educational Record:
+Request to Inspect an Education Record:

 (4) The custodian will contact the student to arrange a day and time for the inspection to take place and supervise the inspection.

-Procedure to Request to Amend an Educational Record:
+Request to Amend an Education Record:

 (4) The review and decision will take place within 30 days and the student will be informed in writing no later than the 30th day of the decision.

 (5) If the department has concluded no amendment will occur, the student may then request a hearing or to place a document in the record which explains why they believe the educational record to be wrong or misleading.
 Requests should be directed to the FERPA Compliance Officer in the Office of the University Registrar.

 Contact the FERPA Compliance Office at firstname.lastname@example.org if you have additional questions.